Case study · Murcia, primary care

 Service

-The Murcia Health Service (Health Department of the Autonomous Region of Murcia) runs the primary care centres and clinics serving the whole Region.
+The Murcia Health Service (Health Department of the Autonomous Region of Murcia) runs the primary care centers and clinics serving the whole Region.

-In July 2025, Health Minister Juan José Pedreño presented the NaviLens pilot at Floridablanca, co-funded by the FEDER Programme of the Region of Murcia 2021-2027 with an estimated investment of around €50,000.
+In July 2025, Health Minister Juan José Pedreño presented the NaviLens pilot at Floridablanca, co-funded by the FEDER Program of the Region of Murcia 2021-2027 with an estimated investment of around €50,000.

-The plan extends the same signage to every health centre and clinic in the Region, with a common implementation guide.
+The plan extends the same signage to every health center and clinic in the Region, with a common implementation guide.

 § The challenge

-Make sure any patient can find their way and understand the health centre.
+Make sure any patient can find their way and understand the health center.

 - 01